lovecoding-git/stream-events/README.md

 3. Copy `vue/.env.example` into `vue/.env` and specify API URL
 4. Start frontend by running `npm run dev`
 5. Open http://localhost:3000

+#### Google Socialite Configuration

+To enable login using Google, you need to get your client ID and client secret from Google Developer Console.
+For detailed instructions, follow this [link](https://techsolutionstuff.com/post/laravel-8-socialite-login-with-google-account).

+Once you have the credentials, add them to your `.env` file:

+Replace `your_google_client_id_here` with your Google client ID and `your_google_client_secret_here` with your Google client secret.

+## License

+The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## License